pantheon-systems/documentation/source/content/guides/drush/02-drush-versions.md

 ## Troubleshoot Your Drush Version

-Sometimes, even after updating the Drush version in `pantheon.yml`, the correct version of Drush is not called.
+Occasionally, the correct version of Drush is not called even after updating the Drush version in `pantheon.yml`.

-The Pantheon platform always prefers the site-local Drush or other local settings over the setting in `pantheon.yml`.
+The Pantheon platform always prefers the site-local Drush or other local settings over the setting in the `pantheon.yml` file.

 1. Check for an outdated configuration file, `policy.drush.inc`, in your local `~/.drush` directory.